Lillard has 40, Blazers tie team record for 3s to beat Kings

 SACRAMENTO, Calif.
 (AP) — Damian Lillard scored eight of his season-high 40 points in the final four minutes, and the Portland Trail Blazers tied a franchise record with 23 3-pointers to beat the Sacramento Kings 132-126 on Wednesday night for their fourth straight victory.

 Lillard and CJ McCollum led Portland’s shooting barrage from behind the arc with six 3s apiece.
-Lillard added 13 assists while McCollum had 28 points, 10 assists and seven rebounds.
+Lillard added 13 assists without a turnover, while McCollum had 28 points, 10 assists and seven rebounds.
 Jusuf Nurkic had a season-best 18 points and 13 rebounds.

+“I liked the way we kept our focus,” Blazers coach Terry Stotts said.
+“Sacramento was hot all night.
+More than anything else, I like how we fought back after things weren’t going our way in the third quarter.”

-The Blazers trailed by 20 midway through the second quarter and were down 105-100 going into the fourth before rallying to win their second consecutive game against the Kings in five days.
+The Blazers trailed by 20 midway through the second and were down 105-100 going into the fourth before rallying to win their second consecutive game against the Kings in five days.
 Portland won 125-99 on Saturday.

 Nurkic had 10 points in the fourth period but it was Lillard who came up big down the stretch.
 He made four free throws and a pair of driving layups as the Blazers outscored the Kings 16-9.